Prepare for your future today!

-A complete listing of 2018 Summer Institute courses will be available online shortly in the 2018 DVC Summer Course Schedule.
+A complete listing of 2018 Summer Institute courses is available online in the 2018 DVC Summer Course Schedule.

-The Summer Institute requires a "petition to add" in order to enroll.
+The Summer Institute requires you to receive permission from the program before you can enroll.
 The Summer Institute coordinator will assist you with your registration process once you have completed a Summer Institute orientation.

 Summer Institute participants must meet the following criteria:

 The Summer Institute coordinator can assist you with any step and answer any questions you have about the application process.
-To ensure adequate time for processing and registration, all Summer Institute related materials must be postmarked or delivered to the EOPS office by the posted deadline (Friday, May 25, 1 p.m.).
+To ensure adequate time for processing and registration, all Summer Institute related materials must be postmarked or delivered to the EOPS office by the posted deadline (Tuesday, May 29, 4:00 p.m.).
 Forms received later than the deadline will only be considered on a space available basis.
-Click on the following links for a checklist of steps to enroll in the Summer Institute for High School Graduates (graduating by June 2018) or Continuing High School Students (graduating after June 2018).

 Please send all completed materials to the EOPS/CARE Office address below care of the Summer Institute coordinator.
 The coordinator will ensure your forms are processed in a timely fashion.